I need more information on…

 Will people find out I’m attending?

 Rise Recovery is 100% confidential.
 We cannot tell anyone that you are here or have been here.
-Amongst the group we have a policy of respect that says “who you see here and what is said here, let it stay here.
+Among the group, we have a policy of respect that says “who you see here and what is said here, let it stay here.
 This is a safe place.”
 You can tell others that you attend but please don’t tell others who else attends.
 And if you are afraid of running into someone you know…everyone attending is here for a similar reason.
 On a different note, if you are in a public place, a staff member will not acknowledge you unless you acknowledge them first.
 This is just to protect your privacy and not because they are being rude.
 Your trust is the most precious gift you honor us with, and we want to make sure you know that we treasure it!

 Why do I need to go to Family Group meetings?
 My child is having drug problems, I’m not.

 Any illegal drug use or alcohol abuse by a family member will negatively affect the entire family.
 The good news is that when the entire family is involved in the recovery process, the chances of recovery are increased tenfold.
 You are an important part of the recovery process.
 We also believe that your health and well-being is equally important.
 We aim to help you we have productive activities and discussions that will help maintain your sanity throughout the recovery process.
 You will become apart of a “We” group, and the strength and knowledge of the group are beneficial to its members.